twidi/streamdeckfs/README.md

 It must be defined like this:

-- `unique` or `unique=true` to deny the execution of a program if it's still running from the same event
+- `unique` or `unique=true` to deny the execution of a program if it's still running from the same event.
+It's the default for event `ON_START`
-- `unique=false` won't check if the program is already running, and it's the default
+- `unique=false` won't check if the program is already running, and it's the default for events other than `ON_START`

 Examples: